gatlinnewhouse/reedquest/content/posts/2013-01-15-want-sb-funds-come-to-signators-training.md

 ---
 title: Want SB Funds?
 Come to Signators’ Training!
 authors:
 - Staff
 type: post
-date: 2013-01-15T16:59:18+00:00
+date: 2013-01-15 16:59:18 +0000
-excerpt: "If you've ever sat and looked at some perplexing student-built structure, listened to a band in Winch, graced the MLLL with your presence, eaten free BBQ on the Quad, and/or gone to Renn Fayre, you have witnessed what preposterously cool shit can take place when students get motivated and make things happen."
+excerpt: If you've ever sat and looked at some perplexing student-built structure, listened to a band in Winch, graced the MLLL with your presence, eaten free BBQ on the Quad, and/or gone to Renn Fayre, you have witnessed what preposterously cool shit can take place when students get motivated and make things happen.
-url: /2013/01/15/want-sb-funds-come-to-signators-training/
+url: "/2013/01/15/want-sb-funds-come-to-signators-training/"
 categories:
 - Front Page

 ---
 <p style="text-align: left;">